- 1 small sweet potato

 - 1 courgette

 - 100g cheddar cheese

-- A small handful of basil, leaves only
+- A small handful of basil leaves

 Prep: 20 mins + cooling | Cook: 45 mins

 1. Preheat your oven to 180°C/160°C Fan/Gas 4.
 Peel and chop the sweet potato into small, 1cm-thick chunks.
 Tumble onto a baking tray.
 Halve the cherry tomatoes and add those to the tray.
 Drizzle over 1 tbsp olive oil.
-Slide into the oven and roast for 30 mins till the veg is soft and caramelised.
+Slide into the oven and roast for 30 mins till the veg are soft and caramelised.
 Remove from the oven and set aside to cool.

 2. Grease a deep, 4-hole muffin tin or a 12-hole bun tin, or line the tin with paper cases.
 Beat the eggs in a mixing bowl.
 Coarsely grate the cheddar and add two-thirds of it to the eggs.
 Add the roasted sweet potatoes and cherry tomatoes, and tear in the basil.
 Stir to mix.

 3. Pour or spoon the mix into the prepared tin.
 Slide into the oven and bake for 12-15 mins or till just set.
 If making larger muffins, they may need a few mins more in the oven.

 4. Remove the frittata muffins from the oven and switch on the grill.
 Sprinkle the remaining cheddar over the top of the muffins, then pop them under the grill for 1-2 mins till the cheese is melted and golden.
 Serve warm or coo.
 They frittatas will keep in an airtight tub in the fridge for up to 3 days.